ibm-cloud-docs/account/account_settings.md

 # Viewing your account settings
 {: #account_settings}

-As an account owner, you can change the account name and view your account type.
+As an {{site.data.keyword.cloud}} account owner, you can change the account name and view your account type.
 If you have an IAM operator role or higher on all account management services, you can view and update the account name.
 {:shortdesc}

 ## Editing the account name